gwdistsys18/gwdistsys18.github.io/syllabus.md

 **Research paper report:** You will need to write a report in the form of a blog post that presents an overview of a distributed systems research paper.
 This will give you practice reading a technical research paper and presenting its key ideas to a general audience.

 **Class participation:** Class participation is a very important aspect of this class, and I will be keeping track of who speaks in class.
 If you are not asking or answering questions, then you will get a zero.
 There will be other options for participating online as well.
-If you are not participating in some way each week, then you should not expect to get an A in the course.
+If you are not participating online or in person each week, then you should not expect to get an A in the course.

 ### Course Policies  ###